ahsan598/terraform-aws-multitier-webapp/README.md

 - Use Terraform to create EC2 instances for both the web and application layers
 - EC2 (Elastic Compute Cloud) provides scalable computing capacity in AWS.
 The web layer will serve the frontend (e.g., Apache, Nginx), and the app layer handles backend processing.
-- EC2 instances are implicitly created through the Launch Template inside the Auto Scaling Group (asg.tf).
+- EC2 instances are implicitly created through the Launch Template inside the Auto Scaling Group.

 #### 2. Provision RDS for Database: